-4.5.1.3 CDM Programs - Future Frameworks
+4.5.1.3 Long-Term programs

-Beyond the CDM programs already in the market, it is anticipated that conservation efforts will continue over the planning horizon.
-New savings will materialize as a result of continued delivery of conservation and demand management initiatives.
-For planning purposes, incremental annual energy savings are assumed to be consistent with proportions of gross demand the current program frameworks deliver, which is informed by the planned savings level of the 2021-2024 CDM Framework Program Plan.
-The long term programs are expected to save 14 TWh in by 2050.
-This assumption will be updated in future APOs when a future policy decision is made.
+Beyond the eDSM programs already in the market, it is anticipated that DSM efforts will continue throughout the planning horizon.
+New savings will materialize as a result of continued delivery of DSM initiatives.
+For planning purposes, incremental annual energy savings are assumed to be consistent with proportions of gross demand the current program frameworks deliver, which is estimated at 0.76 per cent as informed by the planned savings level of the 2021-2024 CDM Framework Program Plan.
+The long-term programs are expected to save 17.5 TWh in by 2050.
+As the latest program update projected higher savings than projected when developing the previous APO Forecast, long-term savings from new eDSM programs are forecasted higher.